5 min read

 A practical thought mesh has four pieces:

 1. Shared context.
-People and agents can see the relevant room history, files, decisions, and constraints.
+People and AI participants can see the relevant room history, files, decisions, and constraints.

 2. Role clarity.
-Each participant has a visible purpose: summarize, challenge, draft, inspect, plan, approve.
+Each participant has a visible purpose: summarize, challenge, draft, inspect, plan, review, or approve when human authority is required.

 3. Durable artifacts.
 The result becomes a brief, plan, checklist, decision, or output the team can keep using.